 Tons of travelers from other countries also participate in WHV programs each year, so you’ll have a global experience within one country!

 #4: Almost all visas are granted for U.S. citizens.

 As long as you meet the visa requirements, you’re likely to receive it!
 Australian Immigration approved 99% of WHVs for U.S. citizens in 2016-2017; New Zealand approved over 90%.

 Especially for Australia and New Zealand.
-WHV applications for Canada and Ireland are a bit more involved, but still online.
-It's extremely rare to be asked to visit an embassy!
+WHV applications for Canada and Ireland are more involved but can largely be processed online.
+It’s extremely rare to be asked to visit an embassy!

 #6: Career-track jobs are possible!

-Past InterExchange participants on Work & Travel programs (which support working holiday visa-holders) have snagged marketing director, business specialist, hospital administrator, and other professional jobs abroad.
+Past InterExchange participants on Work & Travel programs (which support working holiday visa-holders) have snagged jobs as marketing directors, business specialists, hospital administrators, and other professional careers abroad.

 Just like it’s easier to get a casual, seasonal job than a more professional one in the U.S. – the same is true abroad.
 You can take on short-term, casual jobs while you’re looking for more professional ones, or networking in your desired career field.

 #7: It’s a limited-time opportunity, so do it while you can!

 Most countries set age caps at 30 or 35 for participation, and often, you’re only eligible for the visa once, so take advantage of this travel opportunity while you can!